LBNL-ETA/CyDER/cosimulation/source/generate_fmu/fmu/opalrtfmu/doc/userGuide/source/help.rst

 Help
 ====

-Refer to the help section of SimulatorToFMU if issues are encountered when exporting or running the OPAL-RT FMU.
+The help section of SimulatorToFMU dicusses issues and solutions encountered when exporting or running the RT-LAB API FMU.